-You will learn on this tour about the history of the Park, including that this road was originally built for smaller cars.
+You will learn on this tour about the history of the park.
+For example, the Going-to-the-Sun Road was originally built for smaller cars.
 Therefore, vehicles, and vehicle combinations (i.e., including trailers) longer than 21 feet (including bumpers) or wider than 8 feet (including mirrors), are prohibited between Avalanche Campground and the Rising Sun picnic area parking.
 Likewise, vehicle and vehicle combinations over 10 feet in height may have difficulty driving west from Logan Pass to the Loop due to rock overhangs.

 Along the tour, you will hear stories and be informed of stops and hikes at Rising Sun, Lake McDonald Lodge, Avalanche Creek, Sprague Creek, and Apgar.
 In addition, you will find camping at campgrounds